OnJazz/SpringJpaExercice/README.md

 # SpringJpaExercice
-Simple access to mySQL database
+This project is a quick view of accesing to mySQL database from springBoot